Stanley Roy Badmin: Work

 Badmin worked primarily in watercolour.
 He was particularly inspired by the English rural landscape, and was especially noted for his detailed yet evocative paintings of trees.
 His work shows strong affinities with contemporary neo-romantic artists such as Graham Sutherland, John Piper and Eric Ravilious.
 His greatest public recognition came through his book illustration and advertising work, which was also largely based on English landscape subjects.

 During the 1930s, Badmin began to receive commissions for magazine illustration; he produced his first book illustrations in 1937 (Highways and Byways of Essex by Clifford Bax, with further illustrations by F. L. Griggs).
 He wrote and illustrated three books for Puffin, the children's imprint of Penguin Books, one of which (Trees in Britain, 1943) has been described as "one of the most beautiful illustrated books of [the 20th] century".
 The book was so successful it later became adopted as a set text by an agricultural college.

 Some of Badmin's most well-known work was commissioned by Shell; he worked on advertising art and book illustration for the popular Shell Guides series during the 1950s.
 His style also became familiar to the British travelling public through his work for London Transport and a series of posters for British Railways, among other clients.

 Badmin usually signed his work "S. R. Badmin", and is most widely known as such.

+A selling exhibition of Badmin's watercolours and drawings from the family studio archive was held at Chris Beetles gallery in London in April-May 2026.